davidmreed/ktema-org-zola/content/articles/you-are-not-really-talking-about-return-to-the-office.md

 draft=true
 +++

-Companies and leaders that believe they need in-office work to succeed usually have critical weaknesses that have little or nothing to do with offices or with remote work.
+_My thesis_: Companies and leaders that believe they need in-office work to succeed usually have critical weaknesses that have little or nothing to do with offices or with remote work.

 Take [this article from Fortune](https://fortune.com/2023/05/05/openai-ceo-sam-altman-remote-work-mistake-return-to-office/) for example.